Related guidance:

 Estradiol

-One vaginal tablet daily for two weeks, then twice a week.
+Insert ONE vaginal tablet daily for two weeks, then twice a week.

 Presented with multiple use applicator therefore reduced carbon foot print when compared to alternatives.